This Year’s Grant Recipients

 - Special Community Grants: In partnership with MillerCoors and the Foundation, the Golden Visitors Center received a special grant to renovate its Heritage Community Meeting Center.

 The Foundation is also honored to continue annual financial support to the Christian Action Guild, a nondenominational nonprofit food bank and thrift store, run solely by volunteers, which serves as a resource for the Golden community.

-- Community Reinvestment Project: Based on proceeds from the Foundation’s “paddle raise” at the November 2018 Gala, which included a generous $20,000 matching gift from Kelley Trucking, the Foundation donated $76,600 to support the Golden High School community track project that is expected to start construction in the spring of 2019.
+- Community Reinvestment Project: Based on proceeds from the Foundation’s “paddle raise” at the November 2018 Gala, which included a generous $20,000 matching gift from Kelley Trucking, the Foundation donated $76,600 to support the Golden High School community track project that is expected to start construction in 2020.

 The Golden Civic Foundation has a continuous longstanding relationship with the Golden Visitors and Information Center spanning from the Center’s original construction, prior renovations and the current renovations of the ‘Heritage Community Meeting Center’ which provides a community-wide resource for over 35 different non-profits and for-profit organizations for meetings and special activities.
 The rental revenue generated from the Heritage Community Meeting Center assists in funding the operational costs of the Golden Visitors Center that serves over 60,000 guests annually for the benefit of Golden residents and businesses, who enjoy the ‘Golden Experience.
 We look forward to future community partnerships with the Golden Civic Foundation toward their mission in ‘Building a Better Golden.’